NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The following options/arguments are optional:

 ```
+    -u, --cluster-name=     non default hosting cluster
     -s, --svm       Non defaul svm name.
+    -h, --help      Print help text.
     -n, --name=     Name of new snapshot.
 If not specified, will be set to 'netapp_dataops_<timestamp>'.
-    -r, --retention=  if provided snapshot name will be suffixed by <timestamp> and excesive snapshots will be deleted
+    -r, --retention=        Snapshot name will be suffixed by <timestamp> and excesive snapshots will be deleted.
-    -h, --help        Print help text.
+                            Can be count of snapshots when int (ex.
+10) or days when retention is suffixed by d (ex.
+10d)
+    -l, --snapmirror-label=  if proivded snapmirror label will be configured on the created snapshot
 ```

 ##### Example Usage